“There’s always some reason to feel not good enough.” Sarah McLachlan*

 My heart was broken – and it breaks again today two years later remembering her.

 But I refuse to allow The Bully to claim Emily’s death as a victory.
 Instead, I am committed to honoring her life by continuing to encourage others to honor theirs and I would ask that you join me.
 If you are suffering from an eating disorder (or other addictions) and considering treatment, honor Emily by seeking it.
 If you are in treatment, honor her by taking full advantage of it.
 If you are in recovery, honor her by taking the next step, eating the next meal, refraining/abstaining from substance use, and/or treating yourself a little more gently – a little more kindly – a lot more compassionately.
-And, if you love an “Emily”, honor my friend by continuing to love open-heartedly and unconditionally.
+And, if you love an “Emily”, honor my friend by continuing to love open and whole-heartedly and unconditionally.

 Then Emily wins, then we win – then Love Wins.